mdimitrova769/Buy_Nothing_Final_Project/README.md

 # README #

-The repo contains the setup for a simple REST application using JAX-RS.
+The repo contains the Buy Nothing App final project for CS445.

 ### What is this repository for? ###